 You may want to begin your alone time with a grounding activity that makes you feel centered.
 Examples include taking a yoga class, participating in a guided meditation on your phone or TV, doing a mindfulness journaling exercise, practicing a breathing exercise, calling a friend to chat, or taking a walk.
 Choose whatever it is that gives you a feeling of being rooted and present in your day.

 STEP 6: Enjoy Yourself

 Do one of the three activities that you wrote out in your Self Love List.
-(One of those may have been your grounding activity that you just completed.)
-The important thing here, is that you can do this activity without interruption from your child.
+(One of those may have been the grounding activity that you just completed.)
+The important thing here is that you can do this activity without interruption from your child.
 If I’m honest here, I must confess that sometimes cleaning is on my list.
-When others are caring for my children, I like to clean for a short time before jumping into my fun activity.
+When others care for my children, I like to clean for a short time before jumping into my fun activity.
 Cleaning and having my personal space organized feels great.

 That is part of what makes practicing self-care so meaningful.
 You can focus entirely on your own well-being and do what you want without interruption.

 Other examples of self-love activities include:

 - Painting your nails or getting a manicure

 - Taking a nap